 NJSRN has many Miniature Schnauzers available for adoption.
 Don't wait!
 Fill out our adoption application online now.
 Once submitted, this form will be sent to NJSRN automatically.

 This application is the first step in our adoption process and we need the application before we talk to you about any of the dogs in our rescue program.
 As you complete the application, we encourage you to be honest and thorough in your responses - there are no "right" or "wrong" answers to the questions we ask, and an accurate and complete application helps us with the matching process.

-When we receive your application, we will check to make sure that it is complete and will contact you to request any missing information.
-We then share your completed application with our members and add your name to our waiting list.
-Although we're a small volunteer organization, NJSRN works hard to remain in contact with potential adopters.
-One of our members will e-mail you when your references have been completed and shared with the group.
-If you haven't been contacted about a potential match, you'll receive another e-mail in about 5-6 weeks and, if you're still on our waiting list, you'll receive another follow-up e-mail a few months later.
+When we receive your application, we will share it with our members and add your name to our waiting list.
+Although we're a small volunteer organization, NJSRN works hard to identify the best homes for the dogs in our care.
+Please keep in mind that we typically have more applications than available dogs, so the matching process may take some time.
 Don't be discouraged if the process takes a little longer than you would like - the wait is definitely worth it!